Herbrand's Theorem in Refutation Schemata: Term Schemata and Formula Schemata

 But, as $t$ does not contain $V$ the set of terms $\Tcal\Theta\{V \ass t\}$ contains one variable expression less.
 Therefore the number of calls is limited by the number of variable expressions in the input set $\Tcal$.
 Thus $\UAL$ is always terminating.
-This holds also for case (2) where we only have several different problems of the same type.\
+This holds also for case (2) where we only have several different problems of the same type.\ is unfiable.
+Therefore, to unify $\Acal$, we apply $\UAL$ to $\Ucal$.